FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Non-Magical Items:**
   - Non-useful non-magical items with staffmods are hidden if they aren't good runeword bases
 - **Miscellaneous:**
+  - Antidote potions will be hidden for sorceresses
   - All healing, mana, and small rejuvenation potions are hidden
   - Every 5 levels after character level 80, filtering applies to larger gold piles.